 Preparing for your theory test

-The best way to prepare is to study, and you can take a practice test online.
+The best way to prepare is to study - either with dedicated study guides or by taking a practice test online.
 The DVSA recommends a minimum of 20 hours revision to fully prepare you for your theory test.

 What happens in the multiple choice test?